Weed Abatement Program

 Weed / Fire Hazard Complaints

-All complaints to the Fire Prevention Bureau must be completed on our Fire Hazard Complaint Form.
+All complaints to the Community Risk Reduction Division must be completed on our Fire Hazard Complaint Form.
 All information on complaint investigation forms is kept strictly confidential (no names are released), but your name and phone number must be given before inspection can begin.
-For more information, contact the Fire Prevention Bureau at 831-685-6690.
+For more information, contact the Community Risk Reduction Division at 831-685-6698.

 An on-site inspection shall be conducted to determine if the parcel(s) require weed abatement in order to protect nearby structures or wooden fences from fire.

-Due to laws prohibiting illegal searches, the Fire Prevention Bureau will not look over fences, climb fences, enter a back yard, or enter a residence to confirm weed complaints.
+Due to laws prohibiting illegal searches, the Community Risk Reduction Division will not look over fences, climb fences, enter a back yard, or enter a residence to confirm weed complaints.
 All weed violations must be visible from the street.

 If the site is determined to be a fire hazard, the owner/tenant is to abate the hazard by mowing, providing defensible space, or cleanup of brush or trimmings.